theNewDynamic/oregonsadventurecoast.com/content/sitepages/local-industry-resources.md

 The **Coos Bay-North Bend Visitor & Convention Bureau (VCB)** and the Coos Bay Visitor Information Center provide the following information and documents to our local industry partners to assist in planning and requests.

 **Regular Monthly Meeting of the VCB Board of Directors**
 The 2nd Thursday of every month is slated for the regular meeting of the Board of Directors of the Coos Bay-North Bend Visitor & Convention.
+The meetings are held at 8:30am in the 2nd floor meeting rooms of The Mill Casino * Hotel, located at 3201 Tremont (Hwy 101), North Bend, OR.
 To receive an agenda, RSVP to attend in person and/or receive the Zoom link to attend virtually, please contact Janice Langlinais at [janice@oregonsadventurecoast.com](mail:janice@oregonsadventurecoast.com).

 **Reader Board Policies**
 To have your message appear on the Visitor Information Reader Board, you must comply with these Policies.
 [Reader Board Policies - 2019 PDF](/img/reader-board-policies-2019.pdf)